Led Zeppelin Remasters: Led Zeppelin Remasters (Bonus Disc edition)

 Led Zeppelin Remasters (Bonus Disc edition) is a three-CD and three-cassette compilation album long-case digipak of remastered material by English rock group Led Zeppelin.
 The discs came in a multicolour dayglo label reflected on the box set cover.
-It was released in the US by Atlantic Records on 21 February 1992.
-This release includes a bonus CD featuring promotional interviews with Jimmy Page, Robert Plant and John Paul Jones, included in a sleeve pouch with liner notes from the original Remasters release.
+Released in the US by Atlantic Records on 21 February 1992, it includes a bonus CD with promotional interviews with Jimmy Page, Robert Plant and John Paul Jones in a sleeve pouch with liner notes from the original Remasters release.